novoda/merlin/README.md

 This is triggered when the network state changes from disconnected to connected and a successful host ping has completed.

 Why :
-You havping e a valid network connection, time you update stale data!
+You have aquired a valid network connection, time to update stale data!

     onDisconnect()